Sword of the Valiant: Plot

-With King Arthur's blessing, Gawain leaves with Humphrey, a squire, in search of the answer to the Green Knight's riddle.
+With Arthur's blessing, Gawain leaves with squire Humphrey in search of the riddle's answer.
 Morgan le Fay instructs Gawain to blow a horn near the seashore, and to go to the lost city of Lyonesse.
 Upon blowing the horn, a knight in black armor reveals himself to be the guardian of Lyonesse, and challenges Gawain to a duel.
-Despite the guardian knight's dishonorable conduct in the duel, Gawain wins, and the guardian, dying, asks to be brought home to Lyonesse.
-Gawain rides to Lyonesse with the guardian, and Humphrey gets separated from Gawain.
-Upon entering Lyonesse, the guardian knight, on his deathbed, accuses Gawain of murdering him.
-Pursued by the city guard, Gawain escapes with the help of Linet, a beautiful maiden who gives him her ring, which makes him invisible.
-Gawain falls in love with Linet, and attempts to escape the city with her, but he manages to leave the city while she is captured.
-While held by the guards, Linet quickly gives her ring to Gawain.
-Abruptly appearing in an empty field, he is told by the Green Knight that the game he accepted as a challenge has rules, rules of which have been broken by meeting Linet at the wrong time, and taking her ring.
-Encountering a group of monks, Gawain asks Vosper, a friar and former thief, for help with the green knight's riddle; Vosper tells Gawain to see the sage at the rock of wisdom.
+Despite the guardian's dishonorable conduct in the duel, Gawain wins.
+The guardian, dying, asks to be brought home to Lyonesse.
+Gawain rides there with the guardian, and Humphrey gets separated from Gawain.
+At Lyonesse, before dying, the guardian accuses Gawain of murdering him.
+Pursued by the city guard, Gawain escapes with the help of maiden Linet, who gives him her ring, which makes him invisible.
+Gawain attempts to escape Lyonesse with Linet, but she is captured.
+While held by the guards, Linet gives her ring to Gawain.
+Abruptly appearing in an empty field, Gawain is told by the green knight that the game he accepted has rules which have been broken by meeting Linet at the wrong time, and taking her ring.
+Encountering a group of monks, Gawain asks friar Vosper for help with the riddle; Vosper tells Gawain to see the sage at the rock of wisdom.